 FlowDeck CLI provides comprehensive simulator management capabilities, allowing you to list, create, boot, and manage iOS simulators without leaving your terminal.

-Listing Simulators
+Managing Simulators

 List All Simulators